Hlyztrk/Python-Projects/README.md

 - Caesar Cipher
 - Hangman
 - Higher or Lower
+- Pong
+- Snake

 ### Prerequisites
-- Basic Python knowledge
+- Basic Python knowledge but Turtle Race, Pong, Snake requires intermediate knowledge of Python.

 **Please read the readme file in each project before you start**

-These projects are inspired from Angela Yu's 100 Days of Python Course on Udemy.
+These projects are taken from Angela Yu's 100 Days of Python Course on Udemy.
+While the solution for some projects was the same as Angela's, I applied my own solution ideas to some of them.